CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

      file to disk.

   6. When all targets are resolved, write out the root build.ninja file.

-  Note that the BUILD.gn file name may be modulated by .gn arguments such as build_file_extension.
 ```

 #### **Executing target definitions and templates**